-The movie follows Professor Tom Nesbitt, the sole witness to the existence of a carnivorous dinosaur (Rhedosaurus) that was thawed due to a nuclear blast detonated in the Arctic.
-The monster makes its way down the coast of North America, wreaking destruction as it goes.
-The monster soon arrives at New York city, rising from the sea to prey on the hopeless civilians.
-Things are furthered complicated by a mysterious prehistoric disease carried by the beast; killing it would cause the disease to easily spread and kill the world's human population.
+The movie follows Professor Tom Nesbitt (Christian), the sole witness to the existence of a giant, 100 million year old carnivorous dinosaur (Rhedosaurus) that was thawed from the ice by a nuclear blast detonated in the Arctic Circle.
+The monster makes its way down the East Coast of North America, wreaking destruction as it goes.
+Soon enough it arrives at New York City, rising from the sea to prey on the hopeless civilians.
+Things are further complicated by a mysterious prehistoric disease carried by the beast; killing it would cause the disease to easily spread and kill the world's human population.

-- Adaptational Villainy: In the short story that the movie is loosely inspired by, "The Fog Horn" by Ray Bradbury, the dinosaur is a much more sympathetic and tragic figure, coming to a lighthouse because it mistakes the horn for the cry of a member of its own species.
+- Adaptational Villainy: In the short story that the movie is loosely inspired by, "The Fog Horn " by Ray Bradbury, the dinosaur is a much more sympathetic and tragic figure, coming to a lighthouse because it mistakes the horn for the cry of a member of its own species (it is strongly implied to be the only one left).
 Although it destroys the lighthouse in a rage when the horn is turned off, no one is killed, and it shows no interest in further destruction, returning to the ocean peacefully.
 The human characters respond to it with sympathy and respect, indeed never even considering killing it.
+In the film, the creature is mindlessly violent and must be killed, while the original creature is more lonely and desperate than anything else and hides from humans under normal circumstances.

 - Adventure Rebuff: Tom Nesbitt asks paleontologist Thurgood Elson to fit out an expedition to search for a living breathing prehistoric monster.
 Dr. Elson finds the idea of a prehistoric monster living in modern times far-fetched and declines Tom's request.
 See Ironic Echo below.